Data GovernanceComplianceAi Agents

 Where teams actually get caught out

-Most TPS breaches are not the result of teams deliberately ignoring the rules.
-They happen because of gaps in the data workflow.
+Breaches of this kind are rarely the result of teams deliberately ignoring the rules.
+They tend to come from gaps in the data workflow.

 Phone numbers enter the pipeline unchecked